alexmensch/nido/README.md

 - It has an open API that lets you fine-tune its control beyond the automation built into HomeKit on iOS.

 With all of those possibilities, why have yet another device in your home to distract and fight for your attention?
-Don't you carry about an advanced display and controller in your pocket already, anyway?
+Don't you carry around an advanced display and controller in your pocket already, anyway?

 ## Software design
 ### Python, NodeJS and MQTT